 Start by setting up a dedicated display table in-store to showcase your gifts.
 You’ll find lots of options in our retail furniture collection or you could opt for a WBC market cart like the one spotted here in Liberty London.

 Don't forget about the area around your till.
 There’s a reason big retailers like Tesco and Lidl, place low-cost add-on Christmas purchases such as gift bags, wine accessories and even ribbon in the final leg of a customer's journey.
 You may just inspire customers to leave with something more than they came in for.

 Offer a Gift Wrapping Service or Grab & Go Hampers

 This holiday season, the in-store experience will be more important than ever.
 That starts with making it as easy and accessible for customers to shop in whichever way that need.
 Offline or online, every channel needs to be open to them.

-Salesforce did a recent study that showed “brands and retailers offering a click and collect service (or buy online pick up in store - BOPIS) saw 56% more active shoppers in the lead up to Christmas compared to those not offering the perk.
+Salesforce did a recent study that showed “brands and retailers offering a click and collect service (or buy online pick up in store - BOPIS) saw 56% more active shoppers in the lead up to Christmas compared to those not offering the perk".

 Along with click and collect, call and collect and grab ‘n’ go hampers, if you have the space, why not consider offering a gift-wrapping service, ‘free’ for items above a certain price point.

-Offering add-on service like these not only increases sales but has a knock-on effect on customers coming back time and again.
+Offering add-on services like these not only increases sales but has a knock-on effect on customers coming back time and again.
 At WBC, we have all the tools needed to get you started - from gift box to all the beautiful finishing touches and outers to send it.

 You’ve heard of a hamper basket or hamper box, so why not a hamper bag?